JVital2013/vitality-goes/docs/scripts.md

   * 1: Resize images to 1000x1000.
 Good for some Level-II Non-CMIP Images and Mesoscale images
   * 2: Resize images to 1402x954.
 Good for Sanchez composites
   * 3: Do not resize the image.

+## CreateVideos-EMWIN.sh
+* *Additional required system packages: `ffmpeg imagemagick rename`*
+* *Modify lines 2-6 before running, which set the `srcDir`, `videoDir`, `codeName`, `videoName`, and `imgconvert` variables*

+CreateVideos-EMWIN.sh creates timelapse videos of EMWIN image products.
+By default, they render timelapses of the last week at 15 frames per second.
+Videos are stored in the `html/videos` folder of Vitality GOES so they can be viewed in the web client.

+To setup this script, it's important to understand how the `codeName`, `videoName`, and `imgconvert` variables interact with each other.
+These variables are arrays, and each of the arrays are "lined up" with each other.
+For example, the first element in `codeName`, `videoName`, and `imgconvert` are the configs for the first video.
+The second element of each array is the config for the next video, the third element of each array is the config for the third video, and so on.

+* `codeName`: Specifies the EMWIN file name of the frames for each video.
+This should be similar to [`path` in your emwin.ini config file](config.md#emwinini), just without the file extension
+* `videoName`: Specifies the name of the MP4 you want to create, without the MP4 extension.
+Other than the missing extension, this should match the [`videoPath` in your emwin.ini config files](config.md#emwinini).
+* `imgconvert`: Specifies the file format of the source frames.
+This should match the extension of the source frames